joshcrain/joshcrain.io/about/index.md

 I have been building things on the web professionally for almost 20 years.
 I began my career at an agency where I designed, presented, and delivered code.
 I learned how to scale my work (and the work of others) by formalizing best practices and patterns that unified our design approach.
 Around this same time, I also had opportunities to work on products.
 Everything I did seemed to have connection to a design system.
 Eventually, I was able to move to a dedicated role at one of these products.
 This was exciting because it provided the opportunity to work _directly with users_ and focus even more on design systems.

 ## This site
-I've made a lot of websites, but for years I struggled with what to do with a personal site.
+I’ve made a lot of websites, but for years I struggled with what to do with a personal site.
 When I shifted my focus to what I wanted to learn it became easier to get started.
 This site is as much a collection of tinkerings as it is words about me.

 ## Elsewheres
 - [The Galactic Guppy](https://galacticguppy.net/), _The Ultimate Fish Out Of Water Story_ is a webcomic.